No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 And he gave a press conference and they said, where was this boat going?

-And Marco Rubio said, We believe it was taking drugs to Trinidad.
+And Marco Rubio said, we believe it was taking drugs to Trinidad.

 Exactly what Rand Paul just said.

-These are small boats, they're thousands of miles away from the U.S. shores.
+They're thousands of miles away from the U.S. shores.

 It's unlikely they're coming to the U.S. They're probably, you know, there's drug demand in a lot of other places besides the United States, including in the Caribbean.